 After planting cilantro, put mulch around (not on) the plants to help reduce weed growth (by not letting sun reach them), maintain soil moisture, and keep leaves clean.
 Aim for a 2- to 3-inch layer of Scotts® bagged mulch, straw, shredded leaves, pine straw, or some other locally available material.

-A month after planting, begin feeding cilantro with Miracle-Gro® Water Soluble All Purpose Plant Food to keep those tasty leaves coming.
+Two keys to an amazing harvest are fantastic soil and just the right kind and amount of nutrition.
+A month after planting, begin feeding cilantro with Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition, which feeds both soil and plants, to keep those tasty leaves coming.
 Follow label instructions to know how much and how often to apply.

 Start picking individual leaves as soon as they're big enough to eat.
 Harvest entire stems by cutting them off at soil level, but don't take more than one-third of the entire plant at one time.
 Summer heat and long days will trigger flowering, which ends the leafy harvest.